 - 1. Presiding over all meetings of the general membership and Board of Directors - 2.
-Appointing all committee chairs - 3.
-Acting as liaison to the regional and national organizations - 4.
+Appointing all committee chairs

+- 3. Acting as liaison to the regional and national organizations - 4.
 Ensuring that the chapter abides by its bylaws in all operations - 5.
 Working in partnership with the Board, scheduling regular chapter meetings and Board meetings - 6.
-Making sure that the application for the ASHE Levels of Affiliation Chapter Awards Program is prepared and submitted each year along with other required submissions
+Making sure that the Annual Report is submitted each Jaunary 31 and the application for the Chapter Awards Program is prepared and submitted each year along with other required submissions